 Link aggregation for specific VxRail networks is supported starting with VxRail version 7.0.130.
 NIC teaming in VxRail is the foundation for supporting link aggregation, which is the bundling of two physical network links to form a single logical channel.
-Link aggregation enables ports on a VxRail node to peer with a matching pair of ports on the top-of-rack switches to support load-balancing.
-This configuration optimizes network traffic distribution across the physical ports.
+Link aggregation allows ports on a VxRail node to peer with a matching pair of ports on the top-of-rack switches to support load-balancing and optimize network traffic distribution across the physical ports.
 VxRail networks with heavy resource requirements, such as vSAN and potentially vMotion, benefit most from network traffic optimization.

 The following guidelines must be followed when using NIC teaming and link aggregation with VxRail:

-You can enable link aggregation across a pair of switches.
-If you have matching open ports on both switches, the best practice is to plug the cables into equivalent port numbers on both switches.
-Dell Technologies recommends that you create a table to map each VxRail node port to a corresponding switch port.
-Then, identify which ports on each VxRail are enabled for link aggregation.
+If you are enabling link aggregation across a pair of switches, and you have matching open ports on both switches, the best practice is to plug the cables into equivalent port numbers on both switches.
+We recommend creating a table to map each VxRail node port to a corresponding switch port.
+Then, identify which ports on each VxRail will be enabled for link aggregation.

-For example, you may deploy a VxRail cluster with four nodes.
-You can reserve and use two ports on the NDC-OCP, and two ports on a PCIe adapter card, for the VxRail cluster.
-Use the first eight ports on a pair of top-of-rack switches for connecting the cables.
-You could use the figure below to identify the switch ports to be configured for link aggregation.
+For example, if you want to deploy a VxRail cluster with four nodes, reserve and use two ports on the NDC/OCP and two ports on a PCIe adapter card for the VxRail cluster and use the first eight ports on a pair of top-of-rack switches for connecting the cables.
+You could use the resulting table to identify the switch ports to be configured for link aggregation.

-You can use the second port on the NDC-OCP and PCIe adapter card for the nonmanagement VxRail networks.
-Then you can identify the switch port pairs, as shown in the columns shaded green, to be configured for link aggregation.
+Assuming that you are using the second port on the NDC/OCP and PCIe adapter card for the non-management VxRail networks, you can identify the switch port pairs, as shown in the columns shaded green, to be configured for link aggregation.

 Dell Technologies recommends creating a table mapping the VxRail ports to the switch ports and part of the planning and design phase.